Experienced Attorney Fighting for the Rights of Accident Victims in New York

-At The Law Offices of Patrick J. Higgins, PLLC, we represent auto accident victims on a contingency fee basis.
+At The Law Offices of Patrick J. Higgins, PLLC, we represent car accident clients on a contingency fee basis.

-This means we don’t charge a fee unless we get you money.
-If we do succeed in getting you compensation, our fee will only be a percentage of your total recovery.
+This means we don’t receive a fee unless we get you money.
+If we do succeed in getting you compensation, our fee will only be a percentage of your total recovery, plus reimbursement for actual costs that we have advanced for you.
 If for some reason we do not succeed, you will not have to pay us one penny.
-We take the risk of loss so that you don’t have to.
+We take the risk of loss so you don’t.

-We are also able to advance the costs of investigation and litigation in most cases.
-And your initial consultation is always free.
+We also advance the costs of investigation and litigation in most cases.
+And, your initial consultation is always free.

 In other words, hiring an Albany car accident lawyer from our firm won’t cost you anything up front or out of pocket.
 There’s nothing to lose.

-Benefits of Hiring Patrick J. Higgins to Handle My Albany Car Accident Claim
+Benefits of Hiring Patrick J. Higgins to Handle Your Albany Car Accident Claim

-Patrick J. Higgins founded our law firm after spending 32 years working in a variety of other law firm settings.
-He wanted to open a law firm with a different type of business model: The Law Offices of Patrick J. Higgins, PLLC focuses on taking fewer cases and spending more time on each of those cases, really focusing on positioning each case toward optimal success to the best of our ability and getting to know each client individually.
+Patrick J. Higgins founded our law firm after spending 32 years trying cases and representing injured clients.
+He opened his law firm with a different business model: The Law Offices of Patrick J. Higgins, PLLC takes fewer cases and spends more time on each of those cases.
+We position each case for optimal success to the best of our ability.
+We get to know each client individually.

 When you hire The Law Offices of Patrick J. Higgins, PLLC, you will work directly with Mr. Higgins.
-He has a capable staff that will assist him, but you will deal with him directly.
-He’ll respond to your emails in a timely manner, and he’ll answer the phone when you call.
-He’ll even come to your house if you’d like, meeting with you where you’re comfortable and getting to know your situation on a personal level.
+He has a capable staff that will assist him, but you will deal with him one on one.
+He will respond to your emails in a timely manner.
+He will answer your phone calls.
+He will come to your house if you would like, meeting with you where you are comfortable.
+He will get to know you and your case on a personal level.

-What we offer is deep legal experience, coupled with the type of personal attention and individual passion that might not always be possible in larger law firm settings.
+We offer deep legal experience, personal attention and individual passion that might not be possible in larger law firm settings.

-When you hire Patrick J. Higgins, you’re putting decades of legal experience and a proven track record on your side.
+When you hire Patrick J. Higgins, you are putting 34 years of legal experience and a proven track record on your side.

-Free Consultation with Patrick J. Higgins, Experienced Albany Auto Accident Lawyer
+Free Consultation with Patrick J. Higgins, Experienced Albany Car Accident Lawyer

-If you or someone you love has been injured or killed in an Albany auto accident, you may be entitled to significant financial compensation under New York personal injury law.
+If you or someone you love has been injured or killed in an Albany car accident, you may be entitled to significant financial compensation under New York personal injury law.

-Don’t face the insurance companies on your own, and don’t settle for less than you deserve.
-Instead, drop us a line and learn more about your rights and options.
-We’re here to listen and to help.
-We have substantial materials that we can discuss with you, or simply send you to review to help you understand the legal and compensation that most people never intended to be part of.
+Don’t face the insurance companies on your own.
+Don’t settle for less than you deserve.
+Instead, drop us a line.
+Learn more about your rights and options.
+We are here to listen and to help.
+We have written a book explaining the car accident legal claim process.
+We can discuss this with you.
+Or, we can send you a copy to help you understand car accident legal claims in New York.
+Click here to get that book.

-In fact, if you’ve suffered damages after a car accident, you can schedule a free legal consultation with Patrick J. Higgins directly — and with no obligations whatsoever.
-It’s your chance to discuss your situation confidentially with an experienced professional.
+If you suffered injuries and damages from a car accident from an at fault driver, you can schedule a free legal consultation with Patrick J. Higgins directly.
+There is no cost, because we do not charge for initial consultations.
+It is your chance to discuss your situation confidentially with an experienced professional.